 We have a growing problem of bias in research.
 It often occurs when someone has a goal or objective in mind and then sets out to prove something is right.
 Their perspective is justification for an existing belief than actually asking an open question.
 At other times, the researcher leaves out pertinent information that would lead to a different conclusion.
 Bias skews the results and can lead to expensive consequences as decisions are derived from faulty findings.

-Consider a research who wants to justify his decision for some personal or professional reason.
+Consider a scientist who wants to justify his decision for some personal or professional reason.
 Being involved in the conducting of a study on an existing decision may make the person prone to all types of bias because they have a personal stake in the results.
 Letting someone else do the research might be a more appropriate choice.

 This is what I would call a bias by objective: The objectives of the research is not to answer an open question but to justify one's pre-existing beliefs.